Free Things to Do in Phoenix, AZ

 Then explore the Wesley Bolin Memorial Plaza, home to more than thirty memorials.
 Located next to a well-designed landscape park that’s less crowded, you can pay your respects in peace.

-Finally, stroll around the Capitol’s vicinity along its beautifully-designed walkways.
+Finally, stroll around the Capitol’s vicinity along its beautifully-designed walkways and stunning view of the city.
 Parking is free at the Capitol, and you can check out galleries of the House and Senate buildings nearby.

 aerial view of exterior of Arizona Capitol Museum with gathering of group of people in Arizona, USA